 Dubbed 'the mother of rock', Lillian Roxon was the most influential rock journalist in the world from the mid-1960s to the early 1970s.

-Forty years ago, on 27 February 1979, one of Australia’s most addictive soap operas debuted on Network Ten.
+On 27 February 1979, one of Australia’s most addictive soap operas debuted on Network Ten.

 From Broken Hill to Broome, Townsville to Tasmania, our regional TV networks have been capturing the essence of Australia for decades.